achiwa912/daemonlord/README.md

     5 emily      G-PRI  10   13 OK            * west
     6 faun       G-MAG  10    7 OK              Exit from dungeon? (y/n) > y

 The party is back at Edge of Town.
-They are safe again!
+It should take a while to get used to the brightness but they are safe again!

-<a id="org4dc5981"></a>
+<a id="orgd02917f"></a>

 ### A new dungeon!

 &#x2026; but wait, you should have healed injuries before geting out!
 No worries.
 You can go back to the dungeon with `m)aze` again.
+Let's go back.

      daemon lord - dl - [maze] floor:?? (???/???) ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^